 - More costly upfront

 - Ad blindness

 You may be in a situation where you have both long-term and short-term goals that you intend to accomplish.
 Or, you may want to be as productive as possible regarding your brand while you wait for your SEO strategy to take effect.

 Using both SEO and PPC can allow you to reap the benefits of both strategies and get the best results possible.
 This is especially effective since each strategy tends to cover the other’s weaknesses.

-For example, PPC ads are able to get your brand in front of plenty of users, but they won’t help you rank for high-profile keywords as SEO will.
-Be sure to keep in mind that you’re able to use both strategies concurrently— you’ll likely find that you hit numbers you never thought were possible.
+For example, PPC ads enable your brand to appear in front of plenty of users.
+However, they will not help you rank for high-profile keywords as SEO will.
+Keep in mind that you are able to use both strategies concurrently.
+You will likely find that you hit numbers you never thought were possible!

 It’s Often Difficult to Choose Between SEO vs PPC

 Understanding the above information about SEO and PPC is an imperative first step towards a successful digital marketing campaign.
 Know each strategy’s strengths and weaknesses, and you will be well on your way toward making the decision that is best for you.
 And don’t forget you can always take advantage of both!

 Want to learn more about how we can help?
 Feel free to get in touch with us today to see what we can do.